SSS-Says-Snek/hisock/README.md

 ## Documentation
 Documentation is located on [ReadTheDocs](https://hisock.readthedocs.io), though it currently does not contain a lot of information.
-There will also soon be functioning examples, to show the main features of hisock. `hisock` documentation also is lacking a tutorial for beginners to understand how to use hisock, which is currently being worked on.
+There will also soon be functioning examples, to show the main features of hisock.

 ## Installation
-`hisock` is available on PyPI, [Here](https://pypi.org/project/hisock).
+`hisock` is available on PyPI, [here](https://pypi.org/project/hisock).
 Just do the following command.
 ```shell
 $ python -m pip install hisock (WINDOWS)
   OR